Eyened/retinalysis-vascx/README.md

 - **CFI Segmentation.** Extraction of optic disc, vessels and artery vein segmentation and fovea locations.
 The code for model inference and model weights are in the [models repository](https://github.com/Eyened/rtnls_vascx_models).
 - **Biomarker computation.** Extraction of biomarkers from the segmentations.
 The code for biomarker computation is in this repository.

+## Updates
+- 04/06/2026: We have fixed some remaining missing dependencies that meant run-models was not working correctly with vascx.

 If you use VascX, please consider citing our open access papers / preprints:
 - [VascX Models: Deep Ensembles for Retinal Vascular Analysis From Color Fundus Images](https://tvst.arvojournals.org/article.aspx?articleid=2810436)
 Vargas Quiros, J. D., Liefers, B., van Garderen, K. A., Vermeulen, J. P., & Klaver, C. C. W. (2025).
 VascX Models: Deep Ensembles for Retinal Vascular Analysis From Color Fundus Images.
 Translational Vision Science & Technology, 14(7), 19-19.